jonhare/COMP6237/_includes/cwk2.md

 Written individual feedback will be given covering the above points, and will be emailed out once marking is complete.
 We'll also use one of the lecture slots for a further group feedback as well as a discussion about the data and the analysis.

 ## Tools
 You can use any available existing tools, programming environments and software libraries for this coursework.
-It is however important that you include full details in your report - this must include specific details about which specific variant of the standard techniques are being used, with references as appropriate.
+It is however important that you include full details in your report - this must include details about which specific variant of the standard techniques are being used, with references as appropriate.
 Also include any details of the implementation doing something non-standard (for example making approximations in the sake of efficiency), and all parameters.

 ## Questions
 If you have any problems/questions then [email](mailto:jsh2@ecs.soton.ac.uk) or speak to [Jon](http://ecs.soton.ac.uk/people/jsh2) in his office or after the lectures.